Last Updated on

 This model comes with a battery backup.
 You will be able to open and close the door even in a power failure.
 The one half horsepower motor, paired with the reinforced belt gives you the strongest lifting capacity in its class.

 The belt drive gives this system is reinforced with steel.
 You’ll have a quiet yet powerful performance.
 The remote for this system has a range of 1,500 giving you a quick entrance and exit.
-The wireless keypad will give you access with a simple four-digit code.
+The wireless keypad will give you access to a simple four-digit code.

-The security included in this system is top notch with a 100 billion code encryption.
+The security included in this system is top-notch with a 100 billion code encryption.
 You will be protected from hacking, and the Posi-lock will protect you from forced entry.
 This makes it a better option for home security by far.

 You can get a warranty for the different parts of this system.
 The motor comes with a ten-year warranty, which is why we have dubbed it the best smart garage door opener.
 The Belt has a fifteen-year warranty.
 The parts and accessories have a one year warranty.